 What a lovely edition of Little Women!
 I don’t know anything about Victorian cooking—do you have any cookbook recommendations that discuss it?
 Thanks!

-Thanks 🙂 I based this breakfast on one I had at an antebellum themed B&B in New Orleans.
+Thanks 🙂 I based this breakfast on one I had at a B&B in New Orleans.
 I did happen upon The Louisa May Alcott Cookbook, which features favorite dishes of the author from that time period if you’re interested: http://www.amazon.com/The-Louisa-May-Alcott-Cookbook/dp/0316039519

 This was a fun post.
 Love Little Women.
 Great food photos.
 I’ll look for Schmidt’s Sausage Haus when I go to Columbus.
 Recently, I visited the city for the first time, but I wasn’t able to check out the German neighborhood.
 Did you enjoy the Toffee Pudding?
 Was it what you’d expected?